feinheit/fh-fablib/README.rst

 =====

 1. Install `uv <https://docs.astral.sh/uv/>`__
-2. Install fh-fablib

-   a.
-Recommended: ``uv tool install -e ~/projects/fh-fablib`` if you have a
-      local git checkout you want to install from
-   a. ``uv tool install fh-fablib`` if you're happy with the packaged version
+2. Install fh-fablib.
+The recommended way is to use ``uv tool install -e ~/projects/fh-fablib`` if you have a local git checkout you want to install from.
+Otherwise you can use ``uv tool install fh-fablib`` to install the packaged version.

 3. Add a ``fabfile.py`` to your project.
 A minimal example follows: